FurtherProgramming/assignment-2-s3844648/README.md

 login.fxml, UserModel and User were also modified to implement features such as registering, resetting passwords and logging in as admin

+User was made into an abstract class which the employee and admin class extends.